anpham6/pi-r2/README.md

 * ES2022

 > [!CAUTION]
 > Unless otherwise noted these former `@pi-r` packages are unmaintained and untested.
-They are republished as is once per year with the **NodeJS LTS** turnover in April.
+They are republished once per year with the **NodeJS LTS** turnover in April.

 ## General Usage